dwyl/learn-tdd/README.md

 ```

 This will _pass_ the new test, but it also introduces a regression.
 The original
 test `getChange(1,1) should equal [] - an empty array` is now failing.

-Step 2
-requires that *all* tests should pass, not just the newly added one.
-The getChange
+Step 2 of the **TDD** process requires that *all* tests should pass, not just the
+newly added one.

-function now needs to cater for two scenarios; when change is not required and
+The `getChange` function needs to cater for two scenarios; when change is not
-when change is required.
-A new implementation of getChange that can handle otherwise
+required and when change is required.
+A new implementation of `getChange` that
-scenarios could be:
+handles both scenarios could be:

 ```javascript
 function getChange (totalPayable, cashPaid) {